n00b69/woa-beryllium/guide/troubleshooting.md

 ## Cannot write to Windows in Android
 > This is caused by shutting down Windows instead of restarting it.
 - To solve this, boot to Windows and then press "restart", then as the screen shuts off boot to TWRP and from there load up Android.
-- Or, disable hibernation in Windows.
+- Or, disable hibernation in Windows using [this](https://github.com/n00b69/woa-beryllium/releases/tag/1.0) script
 > Alternatively, if you have already set up the Switch to Android app, simply use this to switch to Android.

 ##### Finished!

 ## USB does not work
-Enable USB host mode using the optional [post install guide](postinstall.md).
+Enable USB host mode using the [additional materials guide](materials.md).

 ##### Finished!